Digital transformation in manufacturing—A quantum leap into smart production

 What will your human employees do in this scenario?
 Relieved of routine tasks, they can devote themselves to more creative endeavors.
 After all, human beings are unique when it comes to judgment, creativity and the ability to handle things with tact and sensitivity.
 These human strengths will also—and especially—be needed in the factory of the future.

-What is the status of Industry 4.0 now?
+What is the status of digital transformation in manufacturing now?

 The first smart factories are already in operation.
 However, several steps are still needed to make this vision a reality.
 Above all, it is important to develop open, secure and trustworthy standards for big data—particularly when it comes to data ownership and use.